pandey-ankit/helidon-lc4j-ai/prepare-data/prepare-data.md

-# 6. Preparing Application Data
+# Preparing Application Data

-## In This Section, We Will:

-- Understand the **structure and format** of the application data.
-- Define a **Java model** to represent menu items.
-- Implement a **service to read application data** from a JSON file and convert it into an internal model.

-This is a required step before **filling the embedding store** with our business data.

----

-## 1. Defining Application Data
+## Introduction

 Now it's time to connect our **AI Service** to a data source so it can use this information to answer user queries.

+This is a required lab before filling the embedding store with our business data.

+Estimated time: 05 minutes

+### Objectives

+In this lab, we will:
+* Understand the **structure and format** of the application data.
+* Define a **Java model** to represent menu items.
+* Implement a **service to read application data** from a JSON file and convert it into an internal model.

+## Task 1:  Defining Application Data

 In this application, **menu data** consists of a list of **menu items** along with their metadata.
 While in a real-world scenario, this data would come from a **back-office system**, for simplicity, we will **load it from a JSON file**.

-### Example: A Menu Item in JSON Format
+**Example: A Menu Item in JSON Format**

 ```json
 {